Charlotte, North Carolina

-We’re accepting convention sponsors through April 9th for 2020 and we’d love to have you partner with us.
+We’re accepting convention sponsors through August 27th for 2021 and we’d love to have you partner with us.
 If you have a donation of goods or services, volunteers like Deanna Thompson—our Goodie Bag Guru—await you with a warm heart and a smiling face.
 Come on board—it’s rewarding and easy!
 (2020 sponsors carry over to 2021 due to the 2020 cancellation.)

 In honor of the Efthimiou family, In memory of Gabriel

-The Bark, NAMI Piedmont Tri-County, Park Dental Group (image forthcoming)
+The Bark, Calm Wave Productions, NAMI Piedmont Tri-County, Park Dental Group

-BlueCollar Working Dog, Calm Wave Productions, Chili’s Bar & Grill—Rohnert Park, Holden Scott’s Dog Gear, K9 Activity Club & Lodge, Mellow Mushroom—Rock Hill, Pet Supermarket—Rock Hill, SPCALA Marketplace, Star Blue, Unleashed by Petco, The UPS Store—Fulton Road Santa Rosa, VCA Westside Animal Hospital—Santa Rosa, VIP Petcare—Windsor, Vital Essentials, Wendy’s—Rock Hill
+BlueCollar Working Dog, Chili’s Bar & Grill—Rohnert Park, Holden Scott’s Dog Gear, K9 Activity Club & Lodge, Mellow Mushroom—Rock Hill, Pet Supermarket—Rock Hill, SPCALA Marketplace, Star Blue, Unleashed by Petco, The UPS Store—Fulton Road Santa Rosa, VCA Westside Animal Hospital—Santa Rosa, VIP Petcare—Windsor, Vital Essentials, Wendy’s—Rock Hill

 Our 2019 convention was rated 4.639 / 5 overall by convention-goers!
 They had the following to pass along to those considering joining us at future conventions: